Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Reworked the skill list.
 There are now options for rolling 2d6, 3d6kh2, and 4d6kh2 for the Specialist focus among others.
 * Reordered the skill list to be alphabetical by coloumn instead of by row.
 * Reordered the attributes to be in the usual order (STR, DEX, CON, INT, WIS, CHA)

+### 1.2.0

+* Changed attack roll template to correctly apply a -2 unfamiliaruty malus when a skill is at -1, instead of a -1 malus.